surcoufx83/php-recipe-collection/README.md

 The digital cookbook also sends e-mails, for example to validate an e-mail address or when a user wants to be notified of various events.

-This configuration is mandatory and is done in the same way as for database configuration (duplicate file, rename, edit) with the file `conf.sendmail.php`.
 The following parameters are required for this:
-- `SMTP_HOST`: The SMTP server host name.
+- `System:SMTP:Host`: The SMTP server host name.
-- `SMTP_USER`: The SMTP login user name.
+- `System:SMTP:Credentials:Name`: The SMTP login user name.
-- `SMTP_PASSWORD`: The SMTP login user's password.
+- `System:SMTP:Credentials:Password`: The SMTP login user's password.
-- `SMTP_PORT`: The network port of the SMTP server.
+- `System:SMTP:Port`: The network port of the SMTP server.
-- `SMTP_SECURE`: Encryption settings (see https://github.com/PHPMailer/PHPMailer).
+- `System:SMTP:Security`: Encryption settings (see https://github.com/PHPMailer/PHPMailer).
-- `SMTP_FROM_NAME`: The sender name that is shown to recipients.
+- `System:SMTP:Sender:Name`: The sender name that is shown to recipients.
-- `SMTP_FROM_MAIL`: The sender mail address that is shown to recipients.
+- `System:SMTP:Sender:Mail`: The sender mail address that is shown to recipients.

 ### Create your first user
 If you are using a Nextcloud integration via OAuth2, just load the cookbook's